 Exposure to asbestos can lead to the development of several diseases that affect the pleura, a membrane that lines the lungs and chest.
-Pleural diseases, such as pleural effusions, pleural plaques, and pleural thickening, are often very severe, leading to debilitating symptoms.
+Pleural diseases (like pleural mesothelioma, effusions, plaques, and thickening) are often very severe, leading to debilitating or life-threatening symptoms.

 Asbestos Exposure and Pleural Diseases